AneleMaphalala/ATM_Machine/README.md

 # ATM_Machine
-This is versatile and user-friendly program where user can login into their bank account and perform various functions.
+This is versatile and user-friendly ATM program where user can login into their bank account and perform various banking functions.

 # Features
 1. View Balance